benpeart/ada/README.md

 ### Branches
 - master: stable version
 - devel: experimental features, use at your own risk
 - ps3control: more experimental features.
 It includes compatibility with a PS3 controller, self righting, and fall detection.
+I'd personally recommend this one as it is most often updated.

 I'll try to merge all the branches at some point...

 # General instructions